kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 We just need to wrap CRUD actions in a nice REST style message API similar to what [Sails](http://sailsjs.org/) does.

+All backend data communication should be integrated via SSE (if possible) IMO.
+One standard interface.

 ### Reactive Extensions vs Bacon